StartBootstrap/startbootstrap-clean-blog-jekyll/_posts/2020-09-17-transformer_hybridASR.md

-In this blogpost, we take a look into one of the best performing systems in *hybrid speech recognition* which was presented in the paper *"TRANSFORMER-BASED ACOUSTIC MODELING FOR HYBRID SPEECH RECOGNITION (...,ICAASP,2020)"*.
+In this blogpost, we take a look into one of the best performing systems in *hybrid speech recognition* which was presented in the paper "*TRANSFORMER-BASED ACOUSTIC MODELING FOR HYBRID SPEECH RECOGNITION* _(Wang, et al., ICAASP,2020)_".
 The transformer architecture has been a popular neural network design since it's introduction in \cite.
 In this paper, the authors successfully implement the transformer architecture in a hybrid speech recognition setting and managed to get competetive results with the state of the art.

 Before going into details of the hybrid transformer model, let's give a little bit of context about speech recognition.